 - Use your natural voice and personality; humans get past filters better than robots.

-- Keep it short; if you find that you've repeated something, just don't.
-Forget the old school "Tell em, then tell em what you told em, them that you told em twice."
-That was then, this is email.
+- Keep it short.
+If you find that you've repeated something, just don't.
+Forget the old-school "Tell em, then tell em what you told em, them that you told em again."
+That was then; this is email.

 - Be wary of offering "Free" give-aways; this is a widely known filter trigger (and never put the word "free" in the subject or description line.
 The terms "no charge," "no cost," and even "affordable" are almost equally bad.
 Instead, offer something that is "understood" to be free without actually saying it, like a whitepaper, or a webinar.
 As of this time, you can use the terminology of action relatively safely, like "we can do it now" or "let us try it," but resist the temptation to include "no obligation."
 The wrong language is responsible for many blocked sends.

 - If you include graphics in your emails, such as a logo, use different sizes and aspect ratios, as well as different image file names, to different blocks of email addresses.
 Differentiation here means email messages that do not look nearly identical to a Bayesian algorithm.
 Remember that you are not the only email sender; billions of email messages are examined by these algorithms every second, and many of them share with filters used by other ISPs.
 Getting past a Bayesian filter can be done, but it just may be that your particular message may look like some other sender's spam, and, depending on what you need to communicate, yours may never go through.
 (Never is too final a word in the world of spam filters.
 We should say, never until something tells or trains the filter to see the message differently.)